egehanyorulmaz/keep-it-simple-ai/README.md

 ### PROJECT PIPELINE

 ### MODELS + VISUALIZATIONS
 #### _CEFR Classification Model_
+Classifies a given text into one of three complexity levels: Elementary, Intermediate, and Advanced.

 #### _Text Simplification Model_
+Simplifies a given text from a specified input level to a target level.

 ### DATA SOURCES
 - CEFR - Kaggle